A duality approach to gradient H\"older estimates for linear divergence form elliptic equations: Introduction

 \subsection{Comparison with the literature}

 The by-now classical argument that is commonly used for proving Calder\'on--Zygmund estimates for various equations goes back to \cite{MR1486629}.
 In that paper, an argument using a good-lambda argument is given.
 Also in that case, \eqref{eq:intro-RHI} plays a crucial role.
 Coupled with a clever application of Chebyshev's inequality, it gives a gain that is needed to run the good-lambda argument.
 To make a comparison, the arguments here and in \cite{MR4794496} replace the measure theoretic inequality (Chebyshev) by a functional analytic one (H\"older's inequality or Hardy--H\"older duality).
 This approach will allow us to treat a variety of function spaces under (most probably) minimal coefficient regularity following ideas of \cite{MR3625108,MR4058547}.

-On the other hand, for the time being, the approach based on duality pairing seems to have very limited applicability in the realm of non-linear equations, where measure theoretic methods are very efficient, see e.g.\ \cite{MR4359452} for results on inhomogeneous but constant coefficient systems and \cite{MR4665778} for results on variational problems with highly irregular coefficients.
+On the other hand, for the time being, the approach based on duality pairing seems to have very limited applicability in the realm of non-linear equations, where measure theoretic methods are very efficient, see e.g.\ \cite{MR4359452} for Schauder estimates on inhomogeneous but constant coefficient systems and \cite{MR4665778} for Schauder estimates on variational problems with highly irregular coefficients.
 One more approach to a variety of regularity estimates is the way of potential estimates, see \cite{MR2900466} for a somewhat complete set of results for a number of equations (including the ones here) when the right hand side is a measure.
 Finally, the reader interested in the classical approach to Schauder estimates can consult Chapter 6 in \cite{MR1814364}.

+We also mention \cite{MR3897969}, where the authors derive $(1,1)$ sparse estimates for global Leray projectors using Riesz transforms associated to operators.
+They also study sparse estimates involving $L^{p}$ averages (for any $p >0$) of certain operator-adapted square functions, from which global operator-adapted Hardy space bounds follow (Remark 7.7 in \cite{MR3897969}).
+However, the abstract assumptions in \cite{MR3897969} on the differential operators (injective, sectorial and maximal accretive on $L^{2}$; admitting holomorphic $H^{\infty}$ functional calculus on $L^{2}$; generating a semigroup subject to Davies--Gaffney $L^{2}-L^{2}$ off-diagonal estimates and having a kernel representation with pointwise Gaussian bounds with constants uniform in $t$) do not include divergence form elliptic operators with H\"older continuous coefficients (see Remark 4.24 in \cite{MR1600066} for failure of uniform Gaussian estimates).
+We also remark that the coincidence of the operator adapted Hardy spaces with the usual ones is a subtle question, especially for $p \in (0,1)$ (see Theorem 6.1 in \cite{MR2395177} for some concrete positive cases and section 9 in \cite{MR4628043} for a more general and complete discussion).